open-telemetry/opentelemetry.io/content/en/docs/languages/java/intro.md

 the [Bill of Materials](#dependencies-and-boms) table to see a full list of managed dependencies.

-As a general rule, artifacts published the same repository have the same version.
-The exception to this is `opentelemetry-java-contrib`, which can be thought of as a group of independent projects that are co-located in the same project to take advantage of shared tooling.
+As a general rule, artifacts published from the same repository have the same version.
+The exception to this is `opentelemetry-java-contrib`, which can be thought of as a group of independent projects that are co-located in the same repository to take advantage of shared tooling.
 For now, the artifacts of `opentelemetry-java-contrib` are aligned but this is a coincidence and will change in the future.